 Paper given at the National Academy of Sciences of the Republic of Armenia, Yerevan, Armenia, 25 May 2014.
 Steve Farmer, Brain Research and Global Mythologies: The Case of Hero, Dragon, and Monster Myths.
 (Click for Abstract.)

-Invited Lecture given at Columbia University, 25 September 2012.
+Invited Lecture at Columbia University, 25 September 2012.

 Steve Farmer, Neurobiology and Manuscript Cultures: The Evolution of Premodern Religious and Cosmological Systems